apache/flink/docs/content/docs/concepts/glossary.md

 This is the process of turning a data element in memory into a stream of bytes so that you can store it on disk or send it over the network.

-Flink handles data types and serialization in a unique way, containing its own type descriptors, generic type extraction, and type serialization framework.
+Flink automatically generates serializers for most data types and handles [data types and serialization]({{< ref "/docs/dev/datastream/fault-tolerance/serialization/types_serialization" >}}) in a unique way, containing its own type descriptors, generic type extraction, and type serialization framework.

 #### Session Cluster